-Hockey Hall of Fame is the place where visitors test their hockey trivia skills or goalie reflexes.
+Hockey Hall of Fame is the place where you can test your hockey trivia skills or goalie reflexes.
 The hall, located in ...
 More

 Hockey Hall of Fame

-Hockey Hall of Fame is the place where visitors test their hockey trivia skills or goalie reflexes.
+Hockey Hall of Fame is the place where you can test your hockey trivia skills or goalie reflexes.
 The hall, located in Brookfield Place, features an interactive, hands-on account of the evolution of Canada's game.
 It's a trip down the sport's memory lane, fueled by displays, trophies, memorabilia, movies, and video games.
-Visitors can get a souvenir photo of themselves taken beside the Stanley Cup trophy.
+While you're there, you can get a souvenir photo taken of yourself beside the Stanley Cup trophy.
 Facilities include the Spirit of Hockey store full of collectibles.

 I was so excited to go to the HHF being a devoted hockey fan.
 There was so much to see and learn.
 Loved the games. especially the trivia game which I was terrible at!
 Also loved the chance to call a play and pretend to be Joe Benenati.
 Also loved the trophy room and the chance to get my picture taken with the cup with my own camera instead of having to buy their pictures which so many other museums do.
 Loved this museum.

 As a huge hockey fan, visiting the HHOF was an absolute blast!
 The museum had more artifacts than I have ever seen in any Hall of Fame, from the Canadiens locker room to historic jerseys and pucks to, of course, the Stanley Cup.
 As a Blue Jackets fan, I was upset that there was not more Columbus stuff in the gift shop; that did not take away from the fact I had a better time than I ever did at any Hall of Fame!
 A recommendation for anyone, whether or not they're hockey fans!